Home>Health Hub>Diabetes>Eating Well with Type 2 Diabetes

 A type 2 diabetes diagnosis can feel overwhelming, especially when it comes to food.
 But eating well with diabetes isn't about about restriction - it's about balance, moderation, and building meals that work with your medications, activity and health goals.

-We asked Ayena Greene, a diabetes specialist dietitian what you need to know about eating well with type 2 diabetes.
+We asked Aenya Greene, a diabetes specialist dietitian what you need to know about eating well with type 2 diabetes.

 Eating Well with Type 2 Diabetes